Key information

 ♜ Club history

-Colwyn Bay Chess Club has a long tradition in North Wales chess.
+Colwyn Bay Chess Club has a long tradition in North Wales and Conwy chess.
 The club was founded in 1897 and has been part of the local chess community for well over a century.
 Over the years the club has welcomed players of all abilities, from beginners enjoying their first games to strong competitors representing the club in regional leagues.

 Many generations of players have passed through the club, helping to keep chess active in the Colwyn Bay area and contributing to the wider North Wales chess scene.